 Parry’s agave is excellent as a specimen plant in any garden as long as all of its requirements are met.
 If you have a large open dry area that needs coverage, a mass planting can be quite spectacular in areas like rock gardens.

 In colder settings, the plant may add winter interest as long as temperatures don’t drop too low.
-Agave parryi also does well as a large container plant in areas where it will not tolerate the winter.
+Agave parryi also does well as a large container accent plant in areas where it will not tolerate the winter.

 Popular Parryi Varieties: